Everything You Always Wanted to Know About Grouping

 Filter |batch

-Imagine we have a list of items and want to display them in lists, where each list contains a maximum of three items.
-Using the |batch filter is very practical in such a case:
+Imagine we want to display items in lists where each list contains a maximum of three items:

 <ul>